Please Select a Location

-As Asia’s third largest economy, India’s imports have been growing rapidly over the last few months.
-According to Statista, the annual growth of imports has increased by 68.3%.
+As Asia’s third largest and the world's number 6 economy, India’s imports have been growing rapidly over the last few years.
+According to Statista, India's annual growth rate of imports in FY 2022 has increased by 68.3% which is a huge step up compared to the previous year.
 This is due to the rise in global commodity prices which raised the cost of imported goods.

-India’s main imports include oil, precious stones, machinery and equipment, as well as organic chemicals.
-For importers looking to import products from Malaysia, this article will provide you with the information on India’s customs duty, the type of goods exempted from tax, and how to make duty payment.
+India’s main imports include Crude Petroleum, Gold, Diamonds, Coal Briquettes and Petroleum Gas.
+If you're looking to import your products from Malaysia to India, this article will provide you with the information on India’s customs duty, the type of goods exempted from tax, and how to make duty payment.